antfu/contribute/README.md

 You can filter the tests to be run by `nr test [match]`, for example, `nr test foo` will only run test files that contains `foo`.

-Config options are often under the `test` felid of `vitest.config.ts` or `vite.config.ts`.
+Config options are often under the `test` field of `vitest.config.ts` or `vite.config.ts`.

-Vitest runs in [watch mode by default](https://vitest.dev/guide/features.html#watch-mode), so you can modify the code and see the test result automatically, which is great for [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).
+Vitest runs in [watch mode by default](https://vitest.dev/guide/features.html#watch-mode), so you can modify the code and see the test result automatically, which is great for [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).
 To run the test only once, you can do `nr test --run`.

 For some projects, we might have multiple types of tests set up.
 For example `nr test:unit` for unit tests, `nr test:e2e` for end-to-end tests. `nr test` commonly run them together, you can run them separately as needed.